aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 Predominant use is concentrated in central Washington, which is part of the Columbia Basin, and has very productive agricultural land.

-# Chloropeth Map of Washington
+# Chloropeth Map of United States

 # App Use by Device